 What ec.js Is

-ec.js is a supplemental library (or “plugin”) which is loaded by Google Analytics whenever Enhanced Ecommerce tracking has been enabled.
+ec.js is a supplemental library (or “plugin”) which is loaded by Universal Analytics whenever Enhanced Ecommerce tracking has been enabled.

-What standard ecommerce tracking doesn’t tell you about is the process which led to those transactions: the number of visitors actually shopping on an ecommerce site, which products or website content those shoppers are engaging with, or how far along an online shopper might get before deciding to abandon the purchase process.
-This kind of insight into user behaviours is absolutely vital to improving the performance of an ecommerce storefront, and that’s where Enhanced Ecommerce tracking comes in.
+What standard ecommerce tracking doesn’t tell you about is the process which led to those transactions: the number of visitors actually shopping on an ecommerce site, which products or website content those visitors are engaging with, or how far along a shopper might get before deciding to abandon the purchase process.
+This kind of insight into user behaviours is absolutely vital to any effort aimed at improving or optimizing the performance of an ecommerce storefront, and that’s where Enhanced Ecommerce tracking comes in.